IbrahimCSAE/cornerstonetools-rectangle-roi-threshold-segmentation/README.md

 ```

-You can modify the threshold low an threshold high configuration on the fly like the following
+The threshold values, number of slices, and whether the segmentation is filled inside or outside the ROI rectangle can be modified on the fly.

 ```js